skoro/php-tkui/README.md

 ### Windows

-You need to install Tcl/Tk binary distribution and set path to dlls in `.env` file like this:
+You need to install one of [Tcl/Tk binary distributions](https://wiki.tcl-lang.org/page/Binary+Distributions) and set path to dlls in `.env` file like this:

 ```